killshotzz/PausePlugin/README.md

 # Installation
 Simply download the latest build and paste the folder structure, to your server.

-This plugin was built by: Splewis
+This plugin was built by: @splewis
 And reworked by me to support more variations.

 ## Changelog